University-at-Buffalo-SEDS/PICO-FI/SPI_PROTOCOL.md

 The relevant logic is in [src/bridge/spi.rs](/Users/rylan/Documents/GitKraken/pico-fi/src/bridge/spi.rs).

+Queue behavior:

+- SPI ingress and response queues drop whole frames, never individual bytes
+- each queue is capped at `32` frames and `8192` queued frame bytes
+- queued frames store only the active `header + payload` bytes
+- if a new frame would exceed the byte cap, old frames are dropped until it fits
+- if a single frame is larger than the byte cap, that frame is dropped

 ## Minimal Driver Algorithm

 To send bridged data:

-1. Build a `258` byte frame with magic `0xA5`.
+1. Build a frame with sync bytes `0xA5 0x5A`.
-2. Set byte `1` to payload length.
+2. Write the payload length as little-endian `u16`.
-3. Copy the payload into bytes `2..`.
+3. Copy the payload into bytes `4..`.
-4. Zero-fill the rest.
-5. Perform one `258` byte SPI transfer.
+4. Perform one SPI transfer containing the active `4 + N` bytes.
-6. Parse the returned `258` byte response frame.
+5. Parse any returned response frame.

 To fetch pending inbound data:

 1. Send a `0xA6` frame whose payload is `/pull\n`.
 2. If the same transfer returns `0x5A` with non-zero length, consume it.
-3. Otherwise keep issuing additional `258` byte transfers until a queued `0x5A` with data arrives or your timeout expires.
+3. Otherwise keep issuing poll transfers until a queued `0x5A` with data arrives or your timeout expires.

 To issue a local Pico command: